rm-hull/ulmos-adventure/README.md

 Using the Wiimote
 -----------------
-Ensure that the pythonr-cwiid module is installed and bluetooth is installed and enabled (apt package 'bluez').
+Ensure that the python-cwiid module is installed and bluetooth is installed and enabled (apt package 'bluez').

     $ dmesg | grep -i blue